tidyverts/tsibble/README.md

 [`vignette("intro-tsibble")`](http://tsibble.tidyverts.org/articles/intro-tsibble.html)
 for details.

-Time interval is obtained based on index representation, ranging from year to nanosecond, from numerics to ordered factors.
+The interval is obtained based on index representation, ranging from year to nanosecond, from numerics to ordered factors.
 The table below shows how tsibble interprets the common time formats.